SeldonIO/goven/README.md

 ### Basic Example

-TODO: here and in examples folder
+TODO: here and in examples directory

 ### Extension Example

-TODO: here and in examples folder
+TODO: here and in examples directory

 ## Grammar